9. Database access

 }

-// execute an update query
+// execute an update request

 // handle any exceptions